V-Rajasekar/bhagavad-gita/Sadhanas.md

 The natural itself is moving running water, breeze, the planet and sun is revolving and the entire galaxy is revolving

 `Do your actions happly`.
 When your in action do it with full happiness. when you speak to someone do it with happiness.

+> Don't look for profit or gains or success without effort.

+> `A person who develops purity and make his/her mind calm and   also the intellect is sharp can achieve anything in the life.`